What to Say (and Not to) in a First Online Dating Message

 Here are three tips that may increase your chances of a reply to your first contact message:

 - Pay some attention to what the recipient has said in their profile description to show that you have actually taken an interest in them.
 Don’t just send generic messages.
 Sites such as Match.com allow users to respond by giving "winks," although this type of communication may also be perceived as low-effort or generic.

 - Don’t just make a statement in your message; ask a question.
 Asking a question allows someone to respond, which is more difficult with a statement.
 And use the recipient’s name—it’s friendlier.

 - Be honest about yourself.
 We know that it is easy to establish a degree of rapport by saying you have similar interests to someone else, but there is really no point saying that you share an interest in collecting strange bookmarks if this is not really an interest of yours.

 A study conducted by Schöndienst and Dang-Xuan (2011) examined which style of first contact message was most likely to receive a reply.
 The researchers carried out an ambitious analysis of 167,276 first-contact messages sent by 3,657 users.
 The results suggest that the likelihood of a first message receiving a response depends on several factors:

-- A lower use of the personal pronoun I.
+- Lower use of the personal pronoun I.

-- A lower use of leisure words such as movie.
+- Lower use of leisure words such as movie.